elastisys/compliantkubernetes-kubespray/migration/template/README.md

 1. Pull the latest changes, switch to the correct branch and update Kubespray submodule:

+    > If you are upgrading from a zip you can skip this step

     ```bash
     git pull
     git switch -d ${full_version}